Hurricane Tara: Impact and aftermath

 Hurricane Tara caused severe damage in southern Guerrero where it moved ashore, wrecking at least 10 communities.
 Heavy rainfall from Tara exacerbated flooding in the area, which was caused by ten days of precipitation preceding the hurricane; the heavy rainfall contaminated drinking water.
 Strong waves killed a surfer in the Acapulco area.
 In the city, low-lying areas were inundated with water, causing in excess of $1 million in damage (1961 USD).
-In nearby Tecpán de Galeana, the hurricane killed 116 people, and dozens more were killed in other close villages.
+In nearby Tecpan de Galeana, the hurricane killed 116 people, and dozens more were killed in other close villages.
 Elsewhere in Guerrero, the coastal highway between Acapulco and Zihuatanejo received heavy damage, which later hampered relief efforts; the highway was a priority for storm repairs, with crews working continuously for several days to restore the vital link.
 Many deaths were reported in coastal towns of Guerrero, although exact death tolls were initially unknown, with many of the towns covered in mud.
 People received little warning of the hurricane, and many people died while sleeping.
 In addition, thousands were left homeless by the storm.
 According to radio reports, a hurricane-related waterspout wrecked the city of Nuxco, although the damage was later described as flooding from a lagoon; 225 deaths were reported in Nuxco.
 Food supplies were depleted in some coastal communities, forcing residents to rely on coconuts that were downed during the hurricane.
 Overall crop damage in Mexico was unofficially estimated at $16 million (1961 USD, $115 million 2009 USD).